Multi-task Learning-based CSI Feedback Design in Multiple Scenarios: System Model

 \subsection{Feature description of CSI in multiple scenarios}

 A typical urban micro-cell usually contains various scenarios.
-Each scenario has unique environmental characteristics, e.g. the distribution (density or height) of buildings, trees, and so on, depicting UE's surrounding scattering environment.
-Similar to \cite{2020Deep-Transfer}, we divide the whole cell into several subregions (T subregions).
+Each scenario has unique environmental characteristics, e.g., the distribution (density or height) of buildings, trees, and so on, depicting UE's surrounding scattering environment.
+Similar to \cite{2020Deep-Transfer}, we divide the whole cell into several subregions ($T$ subregions).
 In each subregion, users are randomly distributed and share the same (or similar) propagation environment.
 The BS is located at an elevated position in the cell with few surrounding scatterers \cite{2018Channel-Estimation}.
 Thus, the channel between BS and UE is much more affected by UE's surrounding scatterers than BS's, as depicted in Fig. \ref{fig:two-scenarios}.

-For the $u^{th}$ UE, we can obtain the multi-path frequency response channel vector ${\bf h}_n$ on the $n^{th}$ subcarrier in \ref{eq1} according to the clustered response model\footnote{The CSI dataset for all the experiments in this paper is simulated by QuaDRiGa\cite{QuaDRiGa} and COST2100\cite{COST2100}, both of which belong to the geometry-based stochastic channel models (GSCMs), described by the clustered response model.}:
+For the $u^{th}$ UE, we can obtain the multi-path frequency response channel vector ${\bf h}_n$ on the $n^{th}$ subcarrier in (\ref{eq1}) according to the clustered response model\footnote{The CSI dataset for all the experiments in this paper is simulated by QuaDRiGa\cite{QuaDRiGa} and COST2100\cite{COST2100}, which are both part of the geometry-based stochastic channel models (GSCMs) that are described by the clustered response model.}:

 where $L$ and $f_{n}$ denote the propagation path number and the $n^{th}$ subcarrier frequency with $\alpha_{\ell}$, $\theta_{\ell}$, $\tau_{\ell}$, $\phi_{\ell}$, $\mathcal{T}_{\ell}$ and $\mathcal{A}_{\ell}$ stand for the attenuation amplitude, random phase shift, delay, azimuth angles of departure (AoDs), delay's range, and AoD's range associated with the $\ell^{th}$ path, respectively. $\mathbf{a}_{\rm t}\left(\phi_{\ell}\right)$ stands for the antenna array response vectors at the BS, and the ULA antenna array response vectors can be given as \cite{2020Deep-Transfer}\cite{2018Channel-Estimation}\cite{2000system-model}: